Words by Maren Häußermann

 Usually, the work only starts with the fabric.
 In the next step, one has to think about the design, cut the two-dimensional material, and sew the parts together.
 Winkler found a way to eliminate all these additional steps.
 She has already created a whole piece of clothes in just one step.
 The design comes fully fashioned out of the machine and entails fewer production and transportation costs or waste.

 Winkler says that, if further developed, it could be possible to have a robot spin the product.
 Then, the production would be similar to a 3D print.
-In industrial production, Winkler can think of the machine producing clothes in three different sizes.
+Winkler can think of machine-producing clothes in three different sizes in industrial production.
 However, it would also be possible to customise the spool as needed.
 Her priorities are that the machine produces clothes alone and that the yarn falls naturally and individually into place.

 Winkler plans on further investigating the characteristics of the yarns.
 For this project, she experiments with different kinds of fibers.
 On a regular spooling machine, she tests how thick the layers have to be and how the characteristics of yarns influence the outcome.
 Smooth threads will make a fragile fabric.
 Elastic yarns, on the other hand, will give it a compact form.
 The product can be loose, long, or stiff.
 Adding foam to the body helps change the size.